hidacow/SHU-CourseHelper/README.md

 #### **Notice**
- - All configuration should be entered after the char "=" in a single line
+ - All configuration should be entered after the char "=" in a single line.
- - It is recommended to only store encrypted password in case of leaking sensitive information
+ - It is recommended to only store encrypted password in case of leaking sensitive information.
- - When `encryptpassword` is set，the program will neglect the value of `password`
+ - When `encryptpassword` is set，the program will neglect the value of `password`.
- - The program will neglect invalid values in config
+ - The program will neglect invalid values in config.
- - When a new term starts, you may need to change the value of `term`, or simply clear it
+ - When a new term starts, you may need to change the value of `term`, or simply clear it.
+ - You may not log in to the course selection system elsewhere while the program is running.

 ### **Run the Program**
 ```bash